quinncomendant/ChipiChat.lbaction/README.md

     - For example, create a persona name `fix` that will be used to improve submitted text: `persona fix Rewrite the following text so that it is well reasoned and emotionally intelligent.` To use this persona, just send `fix Here is my text that needs to be fixed`.
 - [ ] Export conversation: `export` command saves all the user and assistent messages for the current session (since the last `clear`) to a `.md` file in ~/Downloads.
 - [ ] Hold option to auto-open QuickLook after receiving a response.
-- [ ] Allow configuring default action when hitting enter after receiving a response.
-The default will remain as-is: open the response in a text editor.

 ## Support